 A set of notes should never be considered the final version.
 You can begin by creating basic notes on a topic and then continue to add information to it as time goes on.
-Later on, you’ll be able to extend and organise your notes much better.
-As a result, this is a far better approach to take notes since while you’re updating the material, you’ll be revising your notes at the same time.
+Later on, you’ll be able to extend and organize your notes much better.
+As a result, this is a far better approach to taking notes since while you’re updating the material, you’ll be revising your notes at the same time.

 - Less reading, more analysis

 Visualize things to help you recall what you’ve learned.
 One of the most prevalent issues among students is that they forget what they have read after a period of time.
 You don’t need to be concerned about these issues since, while it’s natural to forget what you’ve learned, revising time and time again is the key to success in this exam.
 The civil service examination is not about bookish knowledge, but rather knowledge that extends beyond books.
 So, continue to broaden your knowledge, not just through books, but also through practical analysis, which entails a deeper understanding of the topic.

 Some ideas to take good notes from newspapers for UPSC:

 - Make a list of things you want to remember in your own words.
 Important keywords should be highlighted and underlined, and information from reputable sources such as PIB, Yojana, and PRS should be included.